-- Entities and/or individuals that have responsibility to monitor service plan implementation and participant health and welfare may not provide other direct waiver services to the participant. - Entities and/or individuals that have responsibility to monitor service plan implementation and participant health and welfare may provide other direct waiver services to the participant.
+- Entities and/or individuals that have responsibility to monitor service plan implementation, participant health and welfare, and adherence to the HCBS settings requirements may not provide other direct waiver services to the participant. - O Entities and/or individuals that have responsibility to monitor service plan implementation, participant health and welfare, and adherence to the HCBS settings requirements may provide other direct waiver services to the participant because they are the only the only willing and qualified entity in a geographic area who can monitor service plan implementation.

 The state has established the following safeguards to ensure that monitoring is conducted in the best interests of the participant.
-Specify:

-Quality Improvement: Service Plan

-As a distinct component of the States quality improvement strategy, provide information in the following fields to detail the States methods for discovery and remediation.

-a.
-Methods for Discovery: Service Plan Assurance/Sub-assurances a.
-Sub-assurance: Service plans address all participants assessed needs (including health and safety risk factors) and personal goals, either by the provision of waiver services or through other means.

-The state demonstrates it has designed and implemented an effective system for reviewing the adequacy of service plans for waiver participants.

-For each performance measure the State will use to assess compliance with the statutory assurance (or sub-assurance), complete the following.
-Where possible, include numerator/denominator.

-For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
-In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-D.a.7 The number and percent of annual waiver PCSPs that were created with participation from participant, participant's advocate and family members.
-N = Number of annual waiver PCSPs that were created with participation from participant, participant's advocate and family members.
-D = All annual waiver PCSPs created.

-Data Source (Select one): Other If 'Other' is selected, specify: CARE system

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency U Weekly × 100% Review Operating Agency Monthly Less than 100% Review □ Sub-State Entity Quarterly Representative Sample Confidence
+Specify: Appendix D: Participant-Centered P lanning and Service I Delivery Quality Improvement: Serv vice Plan As a distinct component of the Stateâs quality impro Stateâs methods for discovery and remediation. ovement strategy, provide info ormation in the following field ds to detail the a.
+Methods for Discovery: Service Plan Assi urance/Sub-assurances The state demonstrates it has designed and for waiver participants. l implemented an effective sy stem for reviewing the adequ uacy of service plans i.
+Sub-Assurances: a.
+Sub-assurance: Service plan factors) and personal goals, Performance Measures For each performance measi sub-assurance), complete the s compliance with the statuto nclude numerator/denominat analyze and assess progress method by which each source toward the performance mea e of data is analyzed statistice he aggregated data that will e sure.
+In this section provide i ally/deductively or inductively ns are formulated, where app nformation on the v, how themes are chose the people who parti meeting.
+N = Number of an cipated in their assessment nnual waiver PCSPs where their assessment and perso Ps where waiver participant and person-centered planni waiver participants chose the on-centered planning meeting ing ne Data Source (Select one): Other If 'Other' is selected, specify CARE system r : Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency ☐ Weekly ⊠ 100% Review Operating Agency ☐ Monthly Less than 100% Review

+☐ Quarterly

+☐ Sub-State Entity

+☐ Representative

-Interval =
+Sample Confidence Interval =

-Other Specify: Annually Stratified Describe Group:
+Other Specify: Annual ly Stratified Describe Group:

-Continuously and Ongoing Other Specify:
+Continu Ongoin ously and g Other Specify:

 Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Data Aggregation and Anal Responsible Party for data aggregation and analysis (a that applies): ı data aggregation and k each that applies):

-State Medicaid Agency □ {Weekly}
+☐ State Medicaid Agenc y □ Weekly

-Operating Agency □ Monthly
+Operating Agency Monthly

-□ Sub-State Entity □ Quarterly

-Other Specify: Annually
+Other Specify: ☐ Quarter

-□ Continuously and Ongoing
+- Continu ously and Ongoing

 Other Specify: